grafana/grafana-plugin-examples/examples/app-with-service-account/src/README.md

 # App With Service Account

-Example app demonstrating how to automatically setup a service account with tailored permission for an app and use its token to request the Grafana API.
+Example app demonstrating how to set up a tailored service account to authenticate against Grafana.